 Applying a warm compress to your abdomen can help relax the muscles and alleviate pain.
 Make sure the compress is warm, not hot, to avoid burning your skin.

-Some over-the-counter medications, such as acetaminophen, can be safe to use during pregnancy to relieve pain.
+Some prescription medications, such as acetaminophen, can be safe to use during pregnancy to relieve pain.
 However, always consult your healthcare provider before taking any medication.

 When to Seek Medical Help

-While some abdominal pain during pregnancy is normal, it is important to know when to seek medical help.
+While some abdominal pain during pregnancy is normal, it's important to know what to do if you have stomach pain during pregnancy.
 Contact your healthcare provider if you experience any of the following:

 Chronic abdominal pain during pregnancy can be concerning, but understanding the common causes and ways to manage it can help ease your mind.
 Always listen to your body and don't hesitate to contact your healthcare provider if you have any concerns.